getodk/central-backend/docs/api.md

 As of version 2022.3, if there is already a Dataset linked to this attachment, it will be unlinked and replaced with the uploaded file.

+This endpoint supports `ETag` header, which can be used to avoid downloading the same content more than once.
+When an API consumer calls this endpoint, the endpoint returns a value in `ETag` header.
+If you pass that value in the `If-None-Match` header of a subsequent request, then if the file has not been changed since the previous request, you will receive `304 Not Modified` response; otherwise you'll get the latest file.

 + Parameters
     + xmlFormId: `simple` (string, required) - The `xmlFormId` of the Form being referenced.
     + filename: `people.csv` (string, required) - The name of that attachment.